🎉 Get up to $1,000 in stock when you fund a new SoFi Active Invest account.* Learn more

 The Takeaway

-Trading options can be appealing to investors who think an asset’s price will go up or down, or who want to attempt to offset risk from assets that they own.
-But before an investor engages in options trading, it’s a good idea to get familiar with put and call definitions and other options trading terms.
+Trading options may be attractive to investors who anticipate meaningful movement in an asset, or who want to offset risk from other holdings.
+But before an investor engages in options trading, it’s important to get familiar with put and call definitions and other options trading terms.

 INVESTMENTS ARE NOT FDIC INSURED • ARE NOT BANK GUARANTEED • MAY LOSE VALUE